Best Lamb Marinade (Easy Recipe for Juicy, Flavorful Lamb)

 Lamb Marinade Ingredients

 This marinade will work on any cut of lamb.
 Whether it’s the leg, shoulder or lamb chops.
-It even works for lamb kebabs.
+It also works beautifully for lamb kebabs and even as a rack of lamb BBQ marinade when grilling over charcoal or high heat.
 Just remember the time to marinate depends on the specific cut.
 Larger cuts need more time.

 Cut Time